 Progress monitoring: The following assessments are available for progress monitoring.

 To learn more about FastBridge’s universal screening and progress monitoring assessments, reach out.

 Complete these reflection questions about the article to retain in your records as evidence of learning.

 Looking for more resources around supporting remote learners?
-Check out our Distance Learning Community Page for free resources for your team, including webinars, professional learning activities, articles, product tips, and more.
+Check out our Remote Learning Community Page for free resources for your team, including webinars, professional learning activities, articles, product tips, and more.

 Illuminate Education partners with K-12 educators to equip them with data to serve the whole child and reach new levels of student performance.
 Our solution brings together holistic data and collaborative tools and puts them in the hands of educators.
 Illuminate supports over 17 million students and 5200 districts/schools.